Reformed Church in Hungary: Organization

 In order to organize church life on regional and national levels, the RCH has established higher structural bodies for church legislation and operation: 27 presbyteries, four districts, and the General Synod.
 Presbyteries usually contain approximately 30-40 congregations and have mainly administrative roles.
 Each Presbytery belongs in one of the four church districts: Cistibiscan, Transtibiscan, Danubian, or Transdanubian.
 The ultimate source of church legislation and administration of the Reformed Church in Hungary is the General Synod.

 The RCH (as a member of the worldwide Reformed Church family) is constructed in a representative way from below, from the congregational level.
 Members of governing bodies on all levels of the church are elected by a group of church members, and in all levels above the congregational pastors and lay people are represented equally.

 The church levels function independently providing various kinds of service and using their own budget.
 A common church constitution, together with a set of specific rules and regulations, makes it possible for different units of the church to create their own operational design.
 However, for certain transactions they depend on higher church bodies.
 These general rules allow for freedom and flexibility in the congregations' operation, but they also protect the integrity of the church.

 Hungarian Reformed Church

 The Hungarian Reformed Church (HRC) was established by the Constituting Synod on 22 May 2009 in Debrecen.
 It is a community of Reformed churches in the Carpathian Basin that incorporates Hungarian Reformed congregations both within and outside the borders of Hungary because of their separation from each other as a consequence of World War I. The constitution of the church declares that the HRC is a community of joined churches with a common synod known as the General Convent, which can pass legislation and make formal statements concerning issues decided upon by the participating churches.
 However, the joined churches are autonomous and independently form their own organizational systems.

-The constitution of the Hungarian Reformed Church was ratified by the following churches:
+The constitution of the Hungarian Reformed Church was ratified by the following churches, such as: